- Metal powder bed fusion 3D printing (SLS, SLM, DMP)

 Arcam Spectra H (GE Additive)

 Arcam is owned by GE Additive, General Electric’s 3D printing department.
 The Arcam Spectra H EBM (Electron Beam Melting) 3D printer features automatic powder management and laser beam calibration.

 AddUp FormUp 350

-The FormUp 350 is an industrial metal 3D printer from France that can be fitted with Laser Beam Melting (LBM), Directed Energy Deposition, or EBM (Electron Beam Melting) technology.
-One of its attributes is its open material compatibility.
+The FormUp 350 is an industrial metal 3D printer from France.
+This powder metal 3D printer uses LBM (Laser Beam Melting) 3D printing technology.
+One of the FormUp 350’s interesting attributes is its open material compatibility.

 More information: AddUp FormUp 350

 The Aurora Labs S-Titanium Pro is available with three different metal 3D printer methods: SLM, SLS, and DED.
 It is compatible with a wide range of metals and is one of the most affordable metal powder 3D printers on the market (around $50K).